mateuszlewko/OpraDB/README.md

     defining an alias to this node, which we can use in latter constraints.

     Usually we want to return node's property like `name(x)`.
-Providing just an alias `x` will return ids of all nodes that matched `x`'s constraints.
+Providing just an alias `x` will return IDs of all nodes that matched `x`'s constraints.

 - `MATCH ...
-PATHS`:
+PATHS p1, p2, ..., pn`:
-    Behaviour for matching paths is similar to nodes, however current versions doesn't return paths.
+    Behaviour for matching paths is similar to nodes, however current version doesn't returning paths.

 ### Constraints